greypaschall/autoServerProject/README.md

 > permissions, and adapt the templates to your own security and cost requirements before
 > deploying.
 >
-> I will document the setup process using pictures an detailed instructions for anyone who would like to implement this cheap automated minecraft server.
+> I will document the setup process using pictures and detailed instructions for anyone who would like to implement this cheap automated minecraft server.
 >
 ----------------------------------------